Five Parent Types That are Killing Youth Sports

 By Guest Contributor, Jesse Rentfrow

+Five Parent Types That are Killing Youth Sports.
 As a father of four and having coached or played competitive sports for more than 35 years, I have worked with hundreds of great parents.
-But unfortunately, I’ve also come across my share of parents whose negative behavior can erode a team’s chemistry, create an atmosphere of tension and hyper-competitiveness, and can even cause kids to quit sports altogether.
+Unfortunately, I’ve also come across my share of parents whose negative behavior can erode a team’s chemistry, create an atmosphere of tension and hyper-competitiveness, and even cause kids to quit sports altogether.
 Here are the five most common parenting types that are killing youth sports.

 Unfortunately, everyone knows a yeller.
 There is currently a shortage of umpires and referees because of this epidemic.
 Can umpires and referees sometimes do a poor job?
 Absolutely.
 Can we all do poorly at our jobs on any given day?
 Without a doubt.
 This does three things for athletes: